Roman Kemp

-Roman Kemp (born 28 January 1993), is an American-born British podcast host, television personality, and former radio host.
+Roman Kemp (born 28 January 1993) is an American-born British television presenter and podcast host.
+He presented The One Show on BBC One.
 From 2017 to 2024, he presented the national radio network Capital FM breakfast show.
-Kemp presents The One Show on BBC One.
 In 2019, he finished in third place in the 19th series of I'm a Celebrity...Get Me Out of Here!.
+In 2025, he and his sister won the third series of Celebrity Race Across the World.

 Early life

 Kemp was born on 28 January 1993 in Los Angeles.
-He is the son of actor and musician Martin Kemp and singer Shirlie Holliman.
+He is the son of English parents, the actor and musician Martin Kemp and the singer Shirlie Holliman.
 George Michael was his godfather.

-Education

-Kemp was educated at Berkhamsted School, a private day school, in the market town of Berkhamsted, in Hertfordshire, until he was 15.
-He was in the same year as YouTubers KSI and Miniminter.
+Kemp was educated at Berkhamsted School, a private day school in Berkhamsted, Hertfordshire, until he was 15.

 Career

 2010s

 In November 2014, Kemp joined Capital FM to present Sunday 6–9 am.
 He was promoted to Saturday 5–8 pm and Sunday 9 pm – 12 am a year later, where he had the chance to interview artists on his show.
 In February 2016, Kemp became the new face of The Capital Evening Show, weeknights 7–10 pm in addition to his Sunday show.
 In 2017, Kemp started hosting Capital Breakfast from 6 am–10 am with Vick Hope across London and Saturday 6 am–9 am across the Network.
 As a result, he left the evening show.
 In 2018, Sonny Jay joined Capital Breakfast full-time as a co-presenter.

 In 2016, Kemp was The X Factor UKs digital presenter and social media correspondent.
 He also co-hosted Nick Kicks on Nicktoons.
 Since January 2017, he has co-presented 2Awesome on ITV2 with Vick Hope.
 He also presented The Hot Desk on ITV2.
 From 2 May 2017, Kemp took over Capital FM London's breakfast show with Hope.
 He narrated Bromans on ITV2 in 2017, in which his father played Emperor.
 He appeared in an episode of Len Goodman's Partners in Rhyme.
 He took part in a celebrity edition of First Dates for Stand Up to Cancer in November 2017.